 - Wearing a well-fitted mask helps reduce the chance of spreading COVID-19 to fellow attendees and to those who work in the spaces where we convene.
 Masks will be required at all indoor Netroots Nation programming and event spaces for all participants, except while actively eating, drinking, or speaking on a panel.
 Please make sure your mask fits securely and covers your nose and mouth completely.
 We highly recommend N95 or KN95 masks and will have a limited supply for those who need them.

-- To provide another layer of protection, we strongly recommend that you wear a mask during your travels to and around Pittsburgh and in public hotel spaces when programming isn’t taking place.
+- To provide another layer of protection, we strongly recommend that you wear a mask during your travels to and around Chicago and in public hotel spaces when programming isn’t taking place.

 - While many of us are looking forward to seeing and even hugging friends, remember that others may not be comfortable with close proximity.
 So before you hug, look for the red or green sticker on the other person’s badge as an indicator of their comfort level and be respectful of their boundaries.